Finnish conjugation: Infinitive II

-The inessive form conveys coterminal action, something happening at the same time as something else.
+The inessive form conveys coterminal action: something happening at the same time as something else.
 More properly, it is seen as some action whose accomplishment simultaneously brings about the accomplishment of something else.
-It corresponds approximately in English to the use of 'when', 'while', or the somewhat archaic or British 'whilst'; strict co-terminality is still expressed in English with 'in' or 'by', the present participle '-ing' and any subject in the possessive case in a manner analogous to the Finnish, like in French with 'en' and the present participle -ant':
+It corresponds approximately in English to the use of 'when', 'while', or the somewhat archaic or British 'whilst'; strict coterminality is still expressed in English with 'in' or 'by', the present participle '-ing' and any subject in the possessive case in a manner analogous to the Finnish, like in French with 'en' and the present participle ‑ant: